rajgohil07/NestJS-GraphQL-Product-System-TypeORM/README.md

 ```

-5.To call serializeUser method we need to create new AuthGuard which will take request and pass it to the passport logIn method.
+5. To call serializeUser method we need to create new AuthGuard which will take request and pass it to the passport logIn method.

 ```bash
 #example